-On April 5, 2023, we acquired a 57% voting equity interest, for preliminary consideration of \$423 million (including cash paid of \$216 million, \$25 million of contributed equity share in a controlled subsidiary, and redeemable noncontrolling interests of \$182 million) in Biotech Dental ("Biotech Dental"), which is a provider of dental implants, clear aligners, individualized prosthetics and innovative digital dental software based in France.
+On April 5, 2023, we acquired a 57% voting equity interest in Biotech Dental, a provider of dental implants, clear aligners, individualized prosthetics and innovative digital dental software based in France, for preliminary consideration of \$423 million (including cash paid of \$216 million, \$25 million of contributed equity share in a controlled subsidiary, and redeemable noncontrolling interests of \$182 million).
 Biotech Dental has several important solutions for dental practices and dental labs, including Nemotec, a comprehensive, integrated suite of planning and diagnostic software using open architecture that connects disparate medical devices to create a digital view of the patient, offering greater diagnostic accuracy and an improved patient experience.
-The integration of Biotech Dental's software with Henry Schein One's industry-leading practice management software solutions will help customers streamline their clinical as well as administrative workflow for the ultimate benefit of patients.

 During the quarter ended March 30, 2024, we completed the accounting for our acquisition of Biotech Dental.
-The following table aggregates the final fair value, as of the date of acquisition, of consideration paid and net assets acquired in the Biotech Dental acquisition, including measurement period adjustments:
+The following table aggregates the final fair value, as of the date of acquisition, of consideration paid and net assets acquired in the Biotech Dental acquisition:

-Final A Allocation
+Final Allocation

 Acquisition consideration:

 Cash \$ 216

 Fair value of contributed equity share in a controlled subsidiary 25

 Redeemable noncontrolling interests 182

 Total consideration \$ 423

 Identifiable assets acquired and liabilities assumed:

 Current assets \$ 74

 Intangible assets 189

 Other noncurrent assets 69

 Current liabilities (60)

 Long-term debt (73)

 Deferred income taxes (53)

 Other noncurrent liabilities (20)

 Total identifiable net assets 126

 Goodwill 297

 Total net assets acquired \$ 423